AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/generating-access-tokens-for-server-side-apis.md

 <u>**Set the Appropiate Group Permissions**</u>

-Finally, configure the group with the appropriate permissions needed to in order to invoke or lock down your APIs appropriately.
+Finally, configure the group with the appropriate permissions needed to invoke or lock down your APIs appropriately.
 You can do this by:

 1. Logging in to the appropiate author instance and going to **Settings** - **Security** - **Permissions**
 1. Search for the name of the group corresponding to the product profile in the left hand pane (in this case Read-only APIs) and click on it: